wernight/docker-phantomjs/README.md

 ## Usage

-You may run it on the command line to start in PhantomJS JavaScript interactive shell:
+You may run it on the command line to start in PhantomJS [REPL](http://phantomjs.org/repl.html) (JavaScript interactive shell):

     $ docker run --rm wernight/phantomjs